JinTA0/CV/README.md

 **Teaching Assistant, Theory of Structures** ```Feb 2018 - Jun 2018```
 *College of Engineering, National Taiwan University*
 - Prepared lectures and class activities focusing on the analysis of determinate and indeterminate structures for 26 junior and senior level undergraduates.
 - Created and graded course assessments to ensure students understood material and stayed on track.
+- Worked with professors to revise course syllabus, created midterm and final exams, and writing assignments.

 __Technician (Structural Engineering)__ ```Aug 2015 - Jun 2017```
 *China Construction Third Engineering Bureau Co.
 Ltd.* Wuhan, China